 Before moving any assets to the cloud, it's vital to understand project goals.
 What role will the public cloud play?
 Will there be a mix of on-premises and cloud applications in a hybrid cloud environment?
 Or will you need to shift assets completely to cloud infrastructure?

 What is the specific role of cloud implementation?
-For example, you may create a disaster recovery server on the cloud to store core data in the event of cyber-attacks or natural disasters.
+For example, you may create a disaster recovery server on the cloud to store core data during cyber-attacks or natural disasters.
 In that case, planning should focus on security, data transfer, and resilience.

 Alternatively, you may need to create a DevOps environment with connections between workloads and access to core dev tools.